clij/clij2-docs/reference_sumPixels.md

 It will be stored in a new row of ImageJs
 Results table in the column 'Sum'.

+### Parameters

+source : Image
+    The image of which all pixels or voxels will be summed.

 Category: [Measurements](https://clij.github.io/clij2-docs/reference__measurement)

 ### Usage in ImageJ macro